Transparent dark purple Travel Guide by Insurte logo

 Countries with growing Schengen visa application volumes

 Two countries have seen a downturn in Schengen visa applications since 2021: Estonia and the Czech Republic.
-That said, the Czech Republic is now seeing a more positive upward trend after an initial decline.
+That said, the Czech Republic has been seeing a more positive upward trend after an initial decline.

 Visa applications by Schengen country